rsummers11/MRIPelvisSegmentationByTranslation/README.md

 1. Since we don't own the datasets used in the study, you need to download them.
 For training, we used Gold Atlas - Male Pelvis dataset while the TCGA-UCEC for the testing.
 Please see the detailed information below to obtain the datasets.
 2. Training: Gold Atlas - Male Pelvis dataset, which can be downloaded here: https://zenodo.org/records/583096
 3. Testing:
-       TCGA-UCEC Dataset, which can be downloaded here: https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=19039602 .
+       CPTAC-UCEC Dataset, which can be downloaded here: [https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=19039602](https://www.cancerimagingarchive.net/collection/cptac-ucec/) .
 We used the T2 sequences as shown below.
 Then since the raw image files were in DICOM format, we used itk-snap to convert them to NIFTI format.

           ├── CPTAC-UCEC\C3N-00858\01-08-2000-NA-MIEDNICA-65907\4.000000-t2bltsetra-76193
           ├── CPTAC-UCEC\C3N-00860\01-22-2000-NA-MIEDNICA-33628\4.000000-t2bltsetra-29838